Portfolio Review Day

 |To make an Appointment |

 Appointments for university representatives are filled on a first-come, first-served basis.
-If there are specific schools you are hoping to meet with, plan to call early before your preferred school fills up.
+If there are specific schools you are hoping to meet with, plan to fill out the form early before your preferred school fills up.
 Each student will be able to schedule appointments (for 15 minutes each) with up to 3 schools/colleges/universities.

-The window for calling for appointments is as follows:
+The window for making appointments is as follows:

-Please note the last day to make appointments is October 29th.
+Please note the last day to fill out the form is October 29th.
 We do not take any new appointments after this day, however, we encourage any students who did not make appointments to come the day of for walk in appointments.
 Many schools will have extra appointments available and we encourage students to take advantage of any opportunities to meet with schools.

 Who to Expect